 1. (11-13) The march on Canaan begins.

 Now it came to pass on the twentieth day of the second month, in the second year, that the cloud was taken up from above the tabernacle of the Testimony.
 And the children of Israel set out from the Wilderness of Sinai on their journeys; then the cloud settled down in the Wilderness of Paran.
-So they started out for the first time according to the command of the LORD by the hand of Moses.
+So they started out for the first time according to the command of the Lord by the hand of Moses.

 b.
-So they started out for the first time according to the command of the LORD by the hand of Moses: This was the first time Israel marched as an organized, prepared nation.
+So they started out for the first time according to the command of the Lord by the hand of Moses: This was the first time Israel marched as an organized, prepared nation.
 They were not the same group that escaped Egypt as a mob.

 i.
 They had been fully prepared to walk as Promised Land people and it was all focused towards this exact point: bringing them into the Promised Land:

-· They were ordered and organized.
+· They had become ordered and organized (Numbers 1-4).

-· They were cleansed and purified.
+· They had become cleansed and purified (Numbers 5).

-· They were set apart and blessed.
+· They had become set apart and blessed (Numbers 6).